 - TV and stereo antenna and much more.

 When we move to the interior of the R-Pod you will find just as many features.
-Like I mentioned earlier some models have a wet bath while other have a dry bath.
+Like I mentioned earlier some models have a wet bath while others have a dry bath.
 Personally I prefer the dry bath even though it does take up a little bit more of the interior space.
 Tammy and I don’t think that is a big issue.

-The flooring in the R-Pod is designer Carefree flooring, the cabinets are residential style shaker cabinets with solid core fronts assembled with screws.
+The flooring in the R-Pod is designer Carefree flooring, the cabinets are residential-style shaker cabinets with solid core fronts assembled with screws.
 The drawers have hardwood fronts and ball bearing extensions.

 The appliances included in the R-Pod are very nice for a travel trailer this size.
 You have a choice of either an electric or gas 6-gallon water heater.
-A gas, electric or 12V power 3.7 cubic-feet refrigerator.
+A gas, electric, or 12V power 3.7 cubic-feet refrigerator.
 The included cook-top is recessed and has to burners with a flush-mount glass cover.

 You can stay warm during those cold camping days with the 20,000 BTU furnace.
 Added to the R-Pod is a 55 amp converter with charger and US charging ports.